 part of the state.
 The Forest is comprised of 141,549 acres.

-There are four developed campgrounds, all of which meet the
+There are five developed campgrounds, all of which meet the

 Yes, Virginia, there is a forest in Nebraska.
 It is known as the Nebraska National Forest and because it is the largest hand-planted forest in the United States, it is unique.

 While Nebraska has the reputation for a monotonous landscape, the diversity of the Nebraska National Forest will make this thought obsolete.
 Within the boundaries of the Forest, visitors will find the northern Great Plains ecosystems, unique geological formations (such as sandhills and "toadstools"), the diversity of a multi-species conifer forest, originally hand-planted, and some great camping locations tucked into it all.